IHE/PCC.QEDm/input/pagecontent/index.md

 current version of Supplement doesn’t consider the reconciliation of the fine-grained data elements gathered by the Clinical Data Source and/or Clinical Data Consumer Actors.
-In order to perform reconciliation a grouping with RECON Reconciliation Agent should be considered.
+In order to perform reconciliation a grouping with RECON Reconciliation Agent SHOULD be considered.

-The QEDm Profile may also be deployed in conjunction with document sharing profiles such as MHD or XDS Profiles.
-The Document Provenance Option in QEDm is used in particular by the mXDE Profile to address the combined deployment of QEDm for access to fine-grained data element with links to source documents accessible through the MHD or XDS Profiles
+The QEDm Profile MAY also be deployed in conjunction with document sharing profiles such as MHD or XDS Profiles.
+The Provenance Option in QEDm is used in particular by the [mXDE Profile]({{site.data.fhir.iheitimxde}}/index.html) to address the combined deployment of QEDm for access to fine-grained data element with links to source documents accessible through the MHD or XDS Profiles